 Crows have also been seen to have funerals for dead crows.
 They have been observed sitting in trees around the dead body, with reports of them putting twigs and leaves on the dead bodies before they all fly off.

-An American crows nest is made of twigs, sticks, bark, mud, and weeds lined with grasses, moss, plants, and feathers.
+An American crow’s nest consists of twigs, sticks, bark, mud, and weeds lined with grasses, moss, plants, and feathers.
 The nests are built in trees such as conifers or oaks, although they can sometimes be seen in bushes, while rarely on the ground.

 Being cooperative breeders, offspring from the previous year will help rear the new nestlings.